-Roof Insulation Cape Town specialises in this type of installation, and we only install the 145mm Isotherm in these applications.
-As this insulation has a very high tensile strength and a 30-year manufacturer guarantee.
+Roof Insulation Cape Town specialises in this type of installation.
+We only install the 145mm Isotherm in these applications as this insulation has a very high tensile strength and a 30-year manufacturer guarantee.
 Visit our loft room page for more info on this.

 Ceiling Insulation is Compulsory in All New Homes

-- Western Cape Region must install the 145mm Isotherm as this will achieve the recommended R-value 3.70.
-145mm Isotherm is one of the most popular products that we fit in fact; this is because the Isotherm is Eco-friendly and people-friendly.
+- Western Cape Region must install the 145mm Isotherm as this will achieve the recommended R-value of 3.70.
+145mm Isotherm is one of the most popular products that we fit; this is because the Isotherm is Eco-friendly and people-friendly.